dnwillia/SConsTests/README.md

 - None of this code builds _out of the box_ at all on Windows.
 The ifort tool does not configure properly even if you have it pre-configured in the environment.
-- gfortran is configured by default, and is not located even if you have it in the path when calling `scons` on the command line.
+- The gfortran tool is configured on Windows by default, but the gfortran exe is not located even if you have it in the path when calling `scons` on the command line.
-- Explicitly put it into the Environment path solves that but then the Program's do not link.
+- Explicitly prepending the gfortran location into the build Environment path solves that but then the Program's do not link.